 Make sure to buy only very high quality salmon since you'll be eating it raw.
 In Japanese supermarkets, fish is labeled "sashimi" when it's safe to eat raw.
 Otherwise, ask your fishmonger about the quality of the fish.

 Once you have your fish, the rest of the poke bowl comes together really quickly.
-Just steam some rice, toss the fish with the dressing, and serve!
+Just cook some rice, toss the fish with the dressing, and serve!
 I like to place all the extra toppings on the table so that everyone can help themselves.

 If you are looking for a gluten-free poke bowl, use tamari instead of soy sauce.
 Tamari has a more intense flavor, so I would use only 3 tablespoons of tamari for the sauce.

-Salmon Avocado Poke Bowl RecipePrint
+Salmon Avocado Poke Bowl

 I use short-grain white rice (sometimes also called "sushi rice") in my bowls, but it's fine to use medium- or long-grain rice if that's what you have in your kitchen.